thurn/violet/equipment.md

 - Amulet.
 Brooch, runed silver, signs of considerable use.
 When hit points go to -1, you automatically become stable.
 - Bracers.
 Gauntlets, heavy black leather, set with metal studs.
 Temporarily increase your strength bonus.
 - Ring.
 Silver, sapphire carved like a crude fist.
 Push another creature away with pure force.
 Activate to knock creature back/knock them prone.
+- Bracers.
+Lightweight silver, depict a pair of intertwined snakes.
+Sacrifice healing power to do other types of healing, like ability damage or conditions.
+- Goggles.
+Light orange, round, translucent.
+Mounted within a flexible metal frame, soft leather strap, clasp at the back.
+Low light vision and darkvision, good at searching.
+- Cloak - Cape.
+Viridian cape, shot with threads of greenish metal.
+Allows you to transform into a poisonous serpent.
+Spend charges to transform you into a viper.
+- Amulet - Brooch.
+Silver brooch, green chrsoberyl at center, slitted with a black streak, like a cat's eye.
+Luck bonus on save, especially against disease.
+- Amulet.
+Small silver charm, lines of parallel musical notes.
+Interrupt a sonic attack with music.
+- Amulet.
+Long strip of scarlet cloth, embroidered with arcane sigils.
+Bonus to chaotic spells.
+- Amulet.
+Can attach various components slow your perception of time: good at dodging, good at reacting, move fast, spells fast, actions fast, etc
+- Headware.
+Leather circlet, silver headpiece, crescent moons, either side of a silver-pointed star.
+Good at concentration, retain spells.
+- Headware.
+Golden circlet, engraved with dozens of symbols.
+Cast spells fast.
+- Headware.
+Circlet made of delicate ivory threads, interwoven with silver bands covered in runes of healing.
+Next healing spell gives save bonus.
+- Cloak.
+Thousands of thin, silvery chain links, long cloak.
+Armor bonus, activate to make it into a quarterstaff or disarm attempt.
+- Cloak.
+White, embroidered with runes representing the five energy types in metallic thread.
+Gain resistance to energy type.
+- Cloak.
+Thousands of small quills, thick, high-collared leather, some really long ones.
+Lodge quills in enemies.
+- Cloak.
+Red-hued, made from scales, warm to the touch.
+Erupts into flame which dances over its surface.
+Fire damage to those who are near you
+- Cloak.
+Finely crafted, made of blue and purple material, matched blue quartz crystals as clasp.
+Save bonus, can invest essentia into it to increase the bonus.
+- Cloak.
+Mottled gray, like a thin sheet of stone.
+Good at hiding, can merge with stone.
+- Cloak.
+Brown, composed of long thorns.
+Natural armor bonus, creatures striking you take damage.
+- Faceware - Eyepatch.
+Leather strap, hardened leather, krenshar hide, menacing, activate to see invisibility and have blight fight abilities.
+- Bracers.
+Steel, image of stagged daggers in opposite directions, after enemy misses you, get a free attack against them.
+- Amulet.
+Engraved image of a paladin slaying a dragon.
+Spend charges to bolster allies against fear, aura of courage, morale bonus.
+- Leather, crafted from scaly red hide, resistance to fire, bonus to natural armor.
+- Bracers.
+Gold coils around arm from bicept to wrist like serpents.
+Tiny ruby set into each end.
+Trade arcane spells for protection.
+Discard a spell, gain damage reduction equal to twice the spell level.
+- Belt.
+Alternating links of green metal and ivory.
+When pinned, paralyzed, or dropped to -1 HP, cast a single 3rd level or lower spell.
+- Gauntlets.
+Stylized flames rendered in scarlet enamel, encircle the steel gauntlets.
+Spend charges for bonus damage on crit.
+- Boots.
+Sleek leather, lean slightly forward, as if poised to leap.
+Spend charges to teleport various distances.
+- Tunic - Cord.
+Long silk, tied with 5 knots.
+Wrapped around chest.
+Bonus to dispel checks 5 times.
+- Faceware - Mask.
+Glistening metals and brilliant paints, shape of a stylized dragon head, rays of shimering metal and class spread like a sunburst around face.
+Activate to see invisibility.
+- Gauntlets.
+Thick leather, studded with dragon teeth.
+Sunder enemy weapons.
+- Cloak.
+Long, flowing, sewn from chromatic dragon scales.
+Energy resistance of your type, sprout wings.
+- Amulet - Talisman.
+Eagle claw worked from adamantine.
+Silver chain.
+Strength check bonus, good at breaking items.
+- Amulet.
+Reddish crystal shard, inscribed with arcane symbols.
+Banded with mithral, hanging from small silver chain.
+Empowers a specific spell when you cast it.
+- Amulet.
+Circular, coin-shaped talisman, half flame red and half ice blue.
+Protects from extreme temperature.
+Charges spend to give you cold & fire resistance.
+- Amulet.
+Small collection of teeth, scales, hair.
+Worn leather bag, long strings.
+Keyed to a specific creature type, you get a bonus against that creature type.
+- Headware - Helmet.
+Flawless sapphire set on heavy steel, shining faintly, Maximizes the essentia investment of a soulmeld, temporarily adds essentia.
+- Headware - Hood.
+Black cloth, coarse fabric, eyeholes cut, rope noose at neck.
+Divine connection, good at killing enemies when they're prone/immobilized.
+- Faceware - Glasses.
+Two ovals of murky glass, rimmed with brass, linnked with a brass arch.
+When resting on your nose, the glass clears.
+Expand your vision, you're harder to flank.
+- Faceware - Glasses.
+Bluish energy plays about these silver-tinted lenses.
+Silver wires extend back to wrap around the ears.
+Drain power points from another creature.
+- Headware - Helmet.
+Horned, black adamantine, absorbs the light around it.
+Fiendish visage on faceplat, hellish orange light leaks from eyes, nose, and mouth.
+Evil-aligned wearer, dispel good, inflict wounds, resist energy.
+- Tunic.
+Eye-catching tunic shifts and moves like liquid flame.
+Crystal shard burns red in the middle, fused seamlessly with the cloth.
+Fire resistance.
+Activate for a fire shield.
+- Amulet - Pendant.
+Fragile, constructed from rose gold, shaped like a flower.
+Set with many tiny fire opals.
+Fire resistance, activate for fire immunity.
+- Amulet - Throat Piercing.
+Barbs protrude from a tiny iron ring.
+Activate on critical hit for extra damage.
+- Tunic - Vest.
+Simple, seems misshapen, but fits.
+Lets you briefly make your body amorphous to avoid a deadly strike.